A complete and up-to-date guide on how to get from Athens to Mykonos. Includes flights and ferries to Mykonos from Athens, and which way is best.

 Ticket prices vary widely, ranging from 20 to 94.7 euro for seats, and up to 99 cabins, which are only available on a few ferries.
 There are several discounts for children, depending on age, and some companies offer a 50% discount for ISIC holders.

-Unlike flight prices that typically increase a lot on the days or weeks before a flight, ferry ticket prices are always the same.
+Unlike flight prices that typically increase a lot on the days or weeks before a flight, ticket prices for a ferry trip are always the same.

 Book ferry tickets to Mykonos